FindMySchool LogoFindMySchool

 Clear routines sit at the centre of school life here.
 Lesson expectations are spelled out through familiar frameworks such as Aspire and Challenge, alongside presentation habits reinforced through PROUD and SLANT.
 The result is a school that aims to keep classrooms focused, so learning time is protected.

-Outcomes sit in the broad middle of the England picture on FindMySchool’s GCSE measures, yet this is also the highest-ranked secondary locally within Mexborough on those same measures.
-Ranked 2,460th in England and 1st in Mexborough for GCSE outcomes (FindMySchool ranking based on official data), it reflects a school that is competitive in its immediate area, even if it is not positioned among the top tiers nationally.
+Outcomes sit in the broad middle of the England picture on FindMySchool's GCSE measures, yet this is also the highest-ranked secondary locally within Mexborough on those same measures.
+Ranked 1,772nd in England for GCSE academic outcomes and 1st in Mexborough on the local secondary ranking (FindMySchool ranking based on official data), it reflects a school that is competitive in its immediate area, even if it is not positioned among the top tiers nationally.

 The most recent Ofsted inspection (22 and 23 February 2023, published 27 April 2023) rated the school Good overall, with Good grades in Quality of Education, Behaviour and Attitudes, Personal Development, and Leadership and Management.